 Best VR Headset for Elite Dangerous (2025)

-So for the past 4 years or so, I have been having a blast playing ED in VR.
+I am a Premium Beta (2014) backer of Elite Dangerous and I can say that without a doubt ED is “THE BEST SPACE SIM IN VR”.
+For the past 8-9 years, I have been having a blast playing ED in VR.
 The combat is pretty great because of the situational awareness and depth perception.
 The cockpits of those ships feel as big as a train car in VR!

 But my best experience is still mining asteroids.
 I can’t describe the feeling of flying around those monstrous asteroids.
 The sense of scale is really astounding.
 And when you blow one of them up and get cloaked in space dust… its really something else!